 Interactive Charts Linked by Alert Notifications

 An alert notification includes a URL that links to an interactive chart showing data at the time the alert was triggered.
-The sample email notification above displays the URL as a View Alert button that you can click to see the following interactive chart:
+The sample email notification above displays the URL as a View Alert button that you can click to see an interactive chart like the following:

 The interactive chart viewed through an alert notification shows the results of the alert’s display expression.
 If you have set the alert’s Display Expression field, the interactive chart shows the time series being tested by the alert.
 Depending on the state change that triggered the alert, the interactive chart can display additional queries for alert events and alert metrics: